vaggarath/moodle-local_celeneaccessibility/README.md

 # Celeneaccessibility

+## Important : This plugin is still in early bêta!
+It works fine so far but no in depth test has been performed yet.

 ### Why this plugin?
 This plugin respond to a need to add more options for user experience.
 I called it an accessibility plugin but it's more a user experience improver.